 To keep secrets was even harder.

-A female staffer apologised for the interruption, as she stepped up to him.
+A female staffer apologised for the interruption.

 She intruded on his reverie, but it’d be a necessary intrusion, he was sure.
 Just because Rhizikh wanted to conduct a war without blood didn’t mean business had to stop.
 In fact, business had to increase.
 Business was the backbone of the empire, any empire.
 Even a new one on the horizon.
 A secret war just provided additional opportunities.
 The supply of goods and services.
 The transport of troops and such.
 Not that Rhizikh had an army to move, nothing like that.
 Just the airships and the support crews for them.
 An army, perhaps.